-As check results are processed by a Sensu server, the server executes eventhandlers to send alerts to personnel or otherwise relay event data to external services.
-Sensu's built-in silencing, along with the built-in not\silenced filter, provides the means to suppress execution of eventhandlers on an ad hoc basis.
+As check results are processed by a Sensu backend, the server executes eventhandlers to send alerts to personnel or otherwise relay event data to external services.
+Sensu's built-in silencing, along with the built-in not_silenced filter, provides the means to suppress execution of eventhandlers on an ad hoc basis.